 ROW(INDIRECT("65:90")),0)),MID(A1,ROW(INDIRECT("1:"&LEN(A1))),1),""))

-- The INDIRECT function has a parameter: 65 to 90.
-This range correspond to the ASCII codes for all capital letters between A-Z.
+- The INDIRECT function has a parameter: numbers between 65 and 90.
+This range corresponds to the ASCII codes for all capital letters between A and Z.

-- We are using MID, ROW, INDIRECT, and LEN functions to convert a string to letters.
+- We use MID, ROW, INDIRECT, and LEN functions to convert a string to letters.